Circle packings, renormalizations and subdivision rules: Introduction

 It is easy to see that the nerve is a {\em simple} graph, i.e., it contains no multi-edges or self loops.
-Since there is a natural embedding of $\mathcal{G}$ in $\widehat\C$, it is also a {\em plane graph}, i.e., a graph together with an embedding in $\widehat\C$.
-It is usually convenient to {\em mark} the circle packing $\mathcal{P}$, i.e, label each circle in $\mathcal{P}$ by the corresponding vertex in $\mathcal{G}$ (see \S \ref{sec:teich}).
-Two marked circle packings are homeomorphic if there is a homeomorphism that preserves the labeling.
+Since there is a natural embedding of $\mathcal{G}$ in $\widehat\C$, it is also a {\em plane graph}, i.e.\ a {planar graph together with a chosen embedding} into $\widehat\C$.
+It is usually convenient to {\em mark} the circle packing $\mathcal{P}$, i.e., label each circle in $\mathcal{P}$ by the corresponding vertex in $\mathcal{G}$ (see \S \ref{sec:teich}).